apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

     The reproducible installation guarantees that this initial installation steps will always work for you - providing that you use the right Python version and that you have appropriate Operating System dependencies installed for the providers to be installed.
-Some of the providers require additional OS dependencies to be installed such us ``build-essential`` in order to compile libraries, or for example database client libraries in case you install a database provider, etc..
+Some of the providers require additional OS dependencies to be installed such as ``build-essential`` in order to compile libraries, or for example database client libraries in case you install a database provider, etc..
 You need to figure out which system dependencies you need when your installation fails and install them before retrying the installation.